afuhflynn/note-taking-app/tasks.md

 ### Top priority

-[] Ensure that editor content changes or updates as current is changed accurately [] Create, read, update, and delete notes
+[x] Ensure that editor content changes or updates as current is changed accurately [x] Create, read, update, and delete notes
-[] Archive notes
+[x] Archive notes
-[] Search notes by title, tag, and content
+[x] Search notes by title, tag, and content
-[] Select color and font themes
+[x] Select color and font themes
-[] Make sure to check and ensure that zod is used everywhere for form validation.
+[x] Make sure to check and ensure that zod is used everywhere for form validation.

 ### Low priority

-[] Add realtime features.
+[x] Add realtime features.
 [] Check on how to parse the db note content at the moment of comparison and more for efficient filtering of the query passed on the input search box.
-[] Add Keyboard navigation for all features5
+[x] Add Keyboard navigation for all features
-[] Auto-save with debouncing and add keyboard shortcuts [] NOte versining
+[x] Auto-save with debouncing and add keyboard shortcuts [] NOte versining
-[] full-text search with PostgreSQL or Elasticsearch, conflict resolution for concurrent edits (for input text query) [] search indexing for title and content
+[] full-text search with PostgreSQL or Elasticsearch, conflict resolution for concurrent

-[] Add shortcuts (keyboard) for most activities (e.g save, update and more) [] Add auto completion in the text editor powered by ai.
+[x] Add shortcuts (keyboard) for most activities (e.g save, update and more) [] Add auto completion in the text editor powered by ai.

 ### Not really necessary